mobxjs/mobx/notes-docs.md

 -   What to do about the egghead lessons?
 They have a reference the decorator syntax. -> consolidate into a single page and explain the decorator story on it.

--   The README is rather long.
-Credits, testimonials, and sponsors in multiple places.

 -   How to name "compatible property tracking" as opposed to proxy-based?
     How does one configure it, or it is an automatic fallback?